Yantra Mandala Meanings

 Kali represents destruction and creation and is an aspect of the Hindu Divine Mother.
-The Kali Yantra invites the observer to go about the business of manifestation as play time.
+The Kali Yantra invites the observer to go about the business of manifestation as playtime.
 Kali keeps evil at bay as we focus upon our creative powers, and live in the joy of creating the lives that bring happiness to ourselves and those around us.
-When focused upon, the Kali Yantra is said to speed spiritual transformation and allows for quick resolution to problems.
+When focused upon, the Kali Yantra is said to speed spiritual transformation and allows for a quick resolution to problems.

 Lakshmi Yantra Meaning:

 Lakshmi is the Hindu goddess representative of fortune, light, luck, and beauty.
 She herself is beautiful and benevolent.
 Associated with the lotus, her yantra facilitates spiritual progress, enlightenment, and overcoming internal discourse.
 When focused upon, the Lakshmi energies are engaged and said to expedite abundant wealth, harmony, and tranquility to our lives.